Dog Food Calorie Calculator (How Much Should You Feed Your Dog?)

 Frequently Asked Questions

-Here are answers to common questions about how many calories your dog needs and how to feed them correctly.
+Here are answers to common questions about how many calories your dog needs and how much food to feed each day.

-Most dogs need between 20 and 40 calories per pound of body weight per day.
-For example, a 20 lb dog may need around 400–800 calories daily, depending on activity level and body condition.
+Most dogs need between 20 and 40 calories per pound of body weight per day, depending on activity level and overall condition.
+Smaller or less active dogs need fewer calories, while larger or more active dogs require more.

 Check the calorie content on your dog food label (kcal per cup or per serving).
 Then divide your dog’s daily calorie needs by that number to estimate how many cups to feed.